 A common use of bone grafting is for ridge augmentation.
-Ridge augmentation can recapture the natural contour of your gums and jaw after the loss of a tooth as a result of trauma, congenital anomalies, infection, or periodontal disease.
+This can recapture the natural contour of your gums and jaw after the loss of a tooth as a result of trauma, congenital anomalies, infection, or periodontal disease.

 Achieving an ideal amount of gum and bone as a support to surrounding restorations or implants may require hard- and soft-tissue reconstruction.
-After the loss of one or more teeth, your gums and jawbone may become indented where the tooth or teeth used to be.
+After the loss of one or more teeth, your gums and jawbone may become indented where the tooth or teeth were.
 This occurs because the jawbone recedes when it no longer is holding a tooth in place.